 What is the Customer Effort Score (CES)?

-The Customer Effort Score is a metric that evaluates the amount of effort a customer has to make to use your product or service, to find the information they’re looking for or to solve an issue.
+The Customer Effort Score is a metric that evaluates the effort a customer has to make to use your product or service, find the information they're looking for, or solve an issue.

 To measure it, you ask a simple question : [Name of Your Company] made it easy for me to handle [name of the task], on a 1-7 scale rating where 1 means "strongly disagree" and 7 means "strongly agree".